dfe-analytical-services/chatbot-prototype/README.md

 ## Overview

-This is a repository for an prototype that allows users to upload pdf, html or word documents and immeditately chat with the document.
-The tech stack used on the backend is python, django, djagno-rest framework, langchain, pinecone and openai.
-Langchain is a framework that allows users to build scalalable AI/LLM apps and chatbots.
-For more information on langchain visit its documentation [here](https://python.langchain.com/en/latest/index.html).
-Pinecone is a vector store for storing vector embeddings and there are various .
-The frontend tech stack used is next.js and typescript.
-I use a django backend.
-It is important to note that this is just a
+This is a repository for a prototype of a chatbot for the explore-education-statistics service on the government website.
+The app is powered by embeddings so that when a user inputs a query, the relevant parts of the knowledge base are returned and then the app calls the openai api to answer the question.
+The tech stack on the backend is the python framework fastapi and the vector database Qdrant.FastApi is a fast, modern framework for building API's in python.
+For more information about FastApi visit their [documentation](https://fastapi.tiangolo.com/).
+Langchain is used to query the Qdrant and interact with the openai api.
+For more information about langchain visit their documentation [here](https://python.langchain.com/en/latest/index.html).
+The frontend tech stack is next.js and typescript although this is subject to change
-**proof of concepts** to allow the exploration of how something like this would work.
-The deployed interface is unlikely a chatbot.

 ## App structure

-On the frontend a file upload form is created for users to upload documents which currently supports pdf and html uploads.
-On the backend an api endpoint in the doc_parse app handles a file upload.
-This application serves two functions: firstly it sends a document identifier to the frontend which is stored in the client's session storage which is used to redirect the client and converse with the specific document.
-It also sends a post request to the text extraction api endpoint.
-This endpoint converts the text into vector embeddings.
-These embeddings are split into chunks and upserted to the vector database, pinecone.

-Once redirected to the chat url the client sends the question as a post request to the api endpoint.
-The 4 most numerically similary chunks to the question are retrieved which are then fed in as context to the Chat GPT 4 api which sends the response a long with the source documents to the client.
+A user's question is sent as a post request to the backend and if it is validated is converted into a vector embedding.
+Based on the cosine similarity of this embedding with the embeddings in the vector database, the six more relevant chunks of the vector database are returned and then the openai api is used  to answer a user's question about the EES service.
+How the api responds is governed by the prompt template in **utils.py** on the backend.
+This prompt template can be used to mitigate the risk of the the ai hallucinating and also governs how the ai responds if the question is not related to the service.

 ## Development